robturtle/io-interface-demo/README.md

 And if you try to decode to this interface from the same backend data.
 You will see this error poped up.

 ![image](https://user-images.githubusercontent.com/3524125/69911276-eb973480-13cd-11ea-89a2-31692ba81702.png)

-You can write [custom reporters](https://github.com/gcanti/io-ts#error-reporters) as you like.